rust-lang/prev.rust-lang.org/en-US/faq.md

 Two distinct versions of `foo` will be in the final binary, one specialized to an `i32` input, one specialized to a `&str` input.
 This enables efficient static dispatch of the generic function, but at the cost of a larger binary.

+__Release Mode__

+By default, building Rust with `cargo build` builds a debug mode binary.
+Debug builds disable optimizations to allow for greater ease of debugging, but result in substantially larger binary sizes.
+To decrease binary size, it's imperative to first build in release mode using `cargo build --release`.

 __Debug symbols__

 Rust programs compile with some debug symbols retained, even when compiling in release mode.
 These are used for providing backtraces on panics, and can be removed with `strip`, or another debug symbol removal tool.

 It is also useful to note that compiling in release mode with Cargo is equivalent to setting optimization level 3 with rustc.
-An alternative optimization level (called `s` or `z`) [has recently landed](https://github.com/rust-lang/rust/pull/32386) and tells the compiler to optimize for size rather than performance.
+An alternative optimization level ([called `s` or `z`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-profile-sections)) [has recently landed](https://github.com/rust-lang/rust/pull/32386) and tells the compiler to optimize for size rather than performance.

 __Jemalloc__